ggonnella/subclinical_dengue_scrnaseq/README.md

-Each step is named as follows ``stepnumber.versionnumber.type.celltype.description`` using the following regular expression:
+Each step is named as follows ``stepnumber.versionnumber.type.celltype.description`` matching the following regular expression:
 ``(\d\d\d)\.(\d)\.([PV])\.([BT])\.(.*)``

 where: